FractalFeldspar/maxfan/_projects/mechanical-ball-clock.md

 </div>
  This is why my final design uses a gentle horizontal taper.
 The gentle taper makes sure the steel balls can only approach the outlet from one direction, and the horizontal wedge's perpendicular orientation to gravity reduces the pressure the steel balls in the taper can exert towards the outlet.
 The roof of the horizontal taper also insulates the outlet from the pressure applied from balls above the horizontal taper.
 After adding this horizontal taper to the storage module, it finally stopped jamming.

-<div class="h2">Timekeeping</div>
+<h2 class="post-title">Timekeeping</h2>
-Timestamp: <a href="#" onclick="seekToAndScroll(17); return false;">0:17</a><br>
+<p class="subpost-timestamp">Timestamp: <a href="#" onclick="seekToAndScroll(17); return false;">0:17</a></p>
 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3">
         {% include figure.liquid loading="eager" path="assets/img/mechanical_ball_clock/timekeeping.jpg" alt="timekeeping module of mechanical ball clock" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 The clock consists of 2 escapement mechanisms.
 The period of the smaller escapement to the right is the time it takes for a ball to roll from the top of the escapement to the bottom of the escapement, and this directly sets the clock's period.
 I designed the clock period to be around 4 seconds, and I can fine tune this period by adjusting the position of the black slider on the track.
 The period of the larger escapement does not need to be precise because it just needs to supply a new ball to the smaller escapement at some point during the smaller escapement's clock cycle.
 I used two escapements because I wanted to insulate the smaller escapement from the pressure and friction applied from the balls in the storage module.
 Ironically, I later learned that rolling ball clocks are notoriously inaccurate at timekeeping compared to other clocks because of their sensitivity to dust on the tracks.
-However, that was acceptable to me because I realized early on in this project that I was more interested in the opportunity to design ball-based mechanisms than I was in making an accurate clock.
+However, that was acceptable to me because I realized soon after starting this project that I was more interested in the opportunity to design ball-based mechanisms than I was in making an accurate clock.

-<div class="h2">Display</div>
+<h2 class="post-title">Display</h2>
-Timestamp: <a href="#" onclick="seekToAndScroll(21); return false;">0:21</a><br>
+<p class="subpost-timestamp">Timestamp: <a href="#" onclick="seekToAndScroll(21); return false;">0:21</a></p>
 <div class="row justify-content-center">
     <div class="col-sm-9 mt-3">
         {% include figure.liquid loading="eager" path="assets/img/mechanical_ball_clock/display.jpg" alt="display module of mechanical ball clock" class="img-fluid rounded z-depth-1" %}